MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

 ### Task 4: Synchronize and upgrade the tenant

-1. Mount the tenant to the application server instance.
+1. Mount the tenant to the version 15.0 server instance.
 2. Synchronize the tenant with the application.

     ```
     Sync-NAVTenant BC150
     ```

     At this stage, the tenant state is **OperationalDataUpgradePending**.

 3. Delete all objects except system objects.
 Do not synchronize the tenant/tables.
 4. Synchronize the tenant with the System Application extension (Microsoft_System Application_15.0.34737.0):

     ```